Skip to main content

 Stopping Tolerance Escalation: What Works

-If you're concerned about creeping daily use, evidence-based strategies include:
+If you're concerned about creeping daily use, practical strategies include:

 • Limit to certain times: Confine use to specific hours (e.g., 8 am–6 pm only), creating a daily "off" window that slows tolerance.